Tipping in China: Tipping When Joining a China Tour

 |Quality service deserves a good tip|

-In recognition of the good service, tipping waiters and maids in high-level western restaurants, guides and drivers from an organized tour group, as well as bellhops who take your luggage to the room has become gradually accepted as common practice in China as elsewhere in the world.
-But it is still unnecessary to tip when taking a taxi, hiring a car or dining in Chinese restaurants.
-Please kindly note that in some Chinese cities but especially the internationalized metropolis of Hong Kong and Macau, tipping is very common.
+In recognition of the good service, tipping waiters and maids in high-end western restaurants, guides and drivers from an organized tour group, as well as bellhops in hotels who take your luggage to the room has become gradually accepted as common practice in China as elsewhere in the world.
+Tipping in high-end restaurants is mandatory; the tips, about 10 to 15% of the total cost, are usually included in the bill.

-Answer: Tipping frequently occurs when you are in a tour group, superior hotel, western restaurant, or somewhere else when you are satisfied with the service.
-Remember that it is not necessary to tip in roadside eateries, snack stalls or even quality Chinese restaurants.
+For tipping in China hotel to bellboys, 10 - 30 RMB (1 - 5 US dollars) may be appropriated.
+Remember that it is not necessary to tip when taking a taxi, hiring a car, or dining in roadside eateries, snack stalls or even quality Chinese restaurants.
 Sometimes the bill in quality Chinese restaurants may have already included about 5% - 15% service charge.
-Tipping taxi drivers or skycaps is also unnecessary.
+Tipping luggage porters at airport or railway station is also unnecessary.

 Please visit our China Tours to select your favorite itinerary.